home-assistant/home-assistant.io/source/_components/sensor.worldclock.markdown

 ---

-The `worldclock` sensor platform simple displays the current time in a different time zone
+The `worldclock` sensor platform simply displays the current time in a different time zone

 To enable this sensor in your installation, add the following to your `configuration.yaml` file: